ChristopherAndrewTopalian/CATopalian_JavaScript_BabylonJS_College_of_Scripting/CATopalian_JavaScript_BabylonJS_College_of_Scripting/src/md/botany/botany.md

 ### **we_utilize_a_tall_cylinder_for_tall_plant_growth_using_less_material_005**
 ![we_utilize_a_tall_cylinder_for_tall_plant_growth_using_less_material_005](../../media/textures/botany/pots/tall_cylinder/we_utilize_a_tall_cylinder_for_tall_plant_growth_using_less_material_005.png)

-A 2' Foot by 1.5" Diameter Cylinder requires only 259 grams of Coconut Husk to Solidly Fill to the Top.
+A 22" Long by 1.5" Diameter Cylinder requires only 340 grams of Coconut Husk to Solidly Fill to the Top.

-This means the Cylinder method is about 90% more efficient than using a 5 gallon pot.
+This means the Cylinder method is about 95% more efficient than using a 5 gallon pot.

-This also uses 90% less Water, and 90% less Fertlizer than a 5 gallon pot.
+This also uses 95% less Water, and 95% less Fertlizer than a 5 gallon pot.

 ---